 I’m also impressed to see 16fps with a mechanical shutter through the viewfinder, and 20fps with both the mechanical and electronic shutter using live view.
 Surely 20fps is approaching physical maximums for actually moving these mechanical parts now?
 20fps with the electronic shutter matches the Sony A9 II, and the 16fps with the mechanical shutter and viewfinder bests the A9 II by a whole 6fps!
 Not to mention the option to use the mechanical shutter and live view at up to 20fps, fully double what the A9 II offers.
 Impressive stuff for those that prefer mechanical shutters when shooting with strobes or under fluorescent lighting.
 These things don’t mean much to a lot of people, but there’s a certain section of the sports photography community that will love this.

-In my experience with the Sony A7 and A9 cameras, as well as all Canon pro DSLRs, the area that Canon desperately needs to catch up is AF tracking.
-At the moment, Sony are light years ahead in this aspect.
+In my experience with the Sony A7 and A9 cameras, as well as all Canon pro DSLRs, the area that Canon desperately needs to catch up on is AF tracking.
+At the moment, Sony is light years ahead in this aspect.
 Canon users can only hope that this common complaint has been taken seriously.
-With all the talk of tracking improvement in the press release it would certainly seem as though they have tried to make some gains in this area, but we’ll have to wait until cameras are in hands.
+With all the talk of tracking improvement in the press release, it would certainly seem as though they have tried to make some gains in this area, but we’ll have to wait until cameras are in hands.

 Ergonomically there isn’t a lot of difference, which is how it should be.
 This camera has had decades of refinement and it’s just about perfect anyway.
-The only real thing of note is the odd looking AF-On button.
-It seems clear this this is one of the illuminated buttons, but Canon also alludes to it having some sort of special function in terms of controlling the position of the AF points in the viewfinder.
+The only real thing of note is the odd-looking AF-On button.
+It seems clear this is one of the illuminated buttons, but Canon also alludes to it having some sort of special function in terms of controlling the position of the AF points in the viewfinder.
 Is it some sort of tiny, hyper-touch-sensitive joystick that would allow you to move your thumb very slightly to adjust the AF point position?
 This would be my guess.
 If you have any ideas, leave them in the comments!